PavanRangani/docs/docs/prd/philanthropy/notes.md

 Note is added under any particular organization.

+If notes are not available, show the `Notes` tab in grey colour.

 When there is no records in `Notes`, show this [No Notes Available](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDSceve2NxdcO9qVXgfu8e58j8) message.

 ## Add note